What is Click Fraud? How it Works, Examples, and Red Flags

 Spikes in impressions and clicks

-These spikes in impressions and clicks can be a result of a successful offline ad campaign, seasonal trends, and other external factors that can be hard to quantify.
+Spikes in impressions and clicks can be a result of a successful offline ad campaign, seasonal trends, and other external factors that may be hard to quantify.

 But a spike coupled with one of the other factors on this list might suggest fraudulent activity.